spotware/OpenAPI.Net/docs/open-client.md

 If a client got terminated by an exception and it called the OnError of observers then it will dispose itself and you don't have to call the dispose method inside your OnError handler.

 If the client is disposed without termination then it will call the observers OnCompleted handler.

+If you got a ConnectionException during the call on client Connect method then the client is already disposed, you don't have to call it's dispose method and you can't use that client instance anymore.